mjkaufer/HexText/README.md

 # Hex
-Playing with TwoJS, TinyColor, and hexagonal layouts
+Playing with TwoJS, TinyColor, SVG clip-paths, and hexagonal layouts